-These values are the cornerstone of our school and our emphasis on character education.
+These values are the cornerstone of the School's mission statement.
+Students focus on a different character virtue each month throughout the school year.
 Students are encouraged to model the character virtues in their daily actions and to develop the habits that characterize a civil society.
-Students receive lessons during the school year focusing on each of these character virtues using Project Wisdom.
-Parents can help reinforce such lessons by talking about the virtues and encouraging students to model them at home.
-The behavioral expectations of BE RESPECTFUL AND BE ACCOUNTABLE are the major themes for behavior in all areas of the school.
-Below are the indicators for how these expectations are to be demonstrated in all areas of the school:
+In library class each week, our librarian uses different stories in literature as a tool to reinforce the monthly character virtues.
+Parents can help reinforce such lessons by talking about the character virtues and encouraging students to model them at home.